 This portfolio is for the people who want to make sure their investments align with their values.
 To that end, this portfolio focuses more heavily on buying stocks in companies that meet certain social, environmental, and governance criteria.

 Goldman Sachs Smart Beta

 This portfolio attempts to take on extra risk in order to increase return.
-While trying to beat market averages is always a risk, and many times results in failure, if you’d like to try then this fund might be for you.
+Trying to beat market averages is always a risk, and many times results in failure.
+However, if you’d like to try then this fund might be for you.

 Blackrock Target Income

-This portfolio is made up of 100% bonds, and is therefore very low risk.
-For those looking for safe, steady income, this fund may be for you.
+This portfolio is made up of 100% bonds and is therefore very low risk.
+For those looking for a safe, steady income, this fund may be for you.